TheIoTLearningInitiative/internetofthings101/Protocols.md

 > Z-Wave is a wireless communications specification designed to allow devices in the home (lighting, access controls, entertainment systems and household appliances, for example) to communicate with one another for the purposes of home automation ... *From Wikipedia, the free encyclopedia*

 ### Constrained Application Protocol (CoAP)

+> Constrained Application Protocol (CoAP) is a software protocol intended to be used in very simple electronics devices that allows them to communicate interactively over the Internet.
+It is particularly targeted for small low power sensors, switches, valves and similar components that need to be controlled or supervised remotely, through standard Internet networks.